-SCERA's fiduciary net position increased 13% in 2019 reflecting investment returns of 17.0%, combined with pension benefit and refund payment increases of 6%.
+SCERA's fiduciary net position increased 5% in 2020 reflecting investment returns of 8.6%, combined with pension benefit and refund payment increases of 4%.
 However, as you can see from the ten-year investment return graph below, investment returns can vary significantly from year to year.
 SCERA maintains a diversified investment portfolio and asset allocation that is structured to meet the long-term funding requirements of the System.
-Reflective of variations in the stock market, the five, ten and twenty year returns are 8.1%, 9.4% and 6.1%, respectively.
+Reflective of variations in the investment markets, the five, ten and twenty year returns are 9.4%, 8.9% and 6.5%, respectively.
 This illustrates the importance of a long-term investment strategy incorporating structured diversification and a balanced investment portfolio.
 SCERA Management and Actuary concur that SCERA remains in a financial position that will enable the System to meet its obligations to participants and beneficiaries.
 The current financial position results from a strong and successful investment program, risk management and strategic planning.